Visual Chain of Thought: Bridging Logical Gaps with Multimodal Infillings: VCoT Multimodal Infilling Generation

 \subsection{Consistency-Driven Visual Augmentation}

-To explicitly guide consistent infilling generation, we use 1) multipoint foveation (\cref{subsec:foveation}) to ground our generations to the input sequence and 2) \textsc{Clip} to select recursively generated infilling candidates to be most consistent with their surrounding pairs (Algorithm \ref{alg:genInfilling}).
-Specifically, we generate five candidate text-infillings with \textsc{Gpt-3} and compare them to their surrounding visuals using \textsc{Clip} and select the most similar candidate.
-With the selected text-infilling, we generate four candidate visuals using \textsc{Stable Diffusion} and choose the candidate visual most consistent with the text-infilling again using \textsc{Clip} embeddings.
+To explicitly guide consistent infilling generation, we use multipoint foveation (\cref{subsec:foveation}) to ground our generations to the input sequence and \textsc{Clip} to select the most consistent recursively generated infilling with respect to their surrounding pair (\hyperref[alg:genInfilling]{Algorithm 1}).
+Specifically, we generate five candidate text-infillings with \textsc{Gpt-3.5} and compare them to their surrounding visuals using \textsc{Clip} embeddings and select the most similar candidate.
+When generating text-infillings, we prompt \textsc{GPT-3.5} with information from the surrounding text to provide logical context that maintains consistency, novelty, and sequential order.
+To generate a consistent, sequential visual, we prompt \textsc{Stable Diffusion} with the selected text-infilling to generate four candidate visuals.
+Then, we choose the candidate visual most consistent using \textsc{Clip} embeddings.

-To determine the recursive stopping condition, we experiment with both a fixed recursive depth and an learned approach by prompting \textsc{Gpt-3} to classify whether a logical gap remains.
-Empirical results demonstrate the \textsc{Gpt-3}-halting approach shows inconsistent performance that adds significant noise\footnote{We leave further exploration on automatically classifying whether an infilling is beneficial as future work.}.
-Instead, we opt for a fixed depth $d=2$, which balances sufficiently filling logical gaps with not injecting irrelevant information.
+To determine the recursive stopping condition, we experiment with both a fixed recursive depth and an learned approach by prompting \textsc{Gpt-3.5} to classify whether a logical gap remains.
+Empirical results demonstrate the \textsc{Gpt-3.5}-halting approach shows inconsistent performance that adds significant noise.
+Instead, we opt for a fixed depth, $depth$-$limit$=2, which balances sufficiently filling logical gaps with not injecting irrelevant information.